Linaro/website/_posts/current/blog/2021-10-12-windows-on-arm-and-the-possibilities-of-native-development.md

 ---
 layout: post
 title: Windows on Arm and the possibilities of native development
-description: A few weeks ago we hosted a panel at Linaro Virtual Connect Fall 2021 featuring Arm, Qualcomm and Microsoft where we discussed the current status of Windows on Arm and what work is left to do.
-This blog is based on public statements captured during the panel discussion on Windows on Arm, highlighting what is possible today and why porting natively is the way to go.
+description: This blog covers public statements captured during the discussion on Windows on Arm, highlighting what is possible today & why porting natively is the way to go.
 date: 2021-10-12 02:05:49 +01:00
 image: /assets/images/content/llvm-image.jpg
 tags: